-Suzie Cro is a Research Fellow at Imperial Clinical Trials Unit (ICTU), School of Public Health.
+Suzie Cro is a Senior Lecturer in Medical Statistics and Clinical Trials, Co-Head of Statistics and Head of Trial Methodology (StatsCI) at Imperial Clinical Trials Unit (ICTU), School of Public Health.

-She holds a personal NIHR advanced research fellowship which funds research to develop novel statistical methods to estimate treatment estimands in randomised controlled trials where clinical outcomes have been affected by post‐randomisation events (e.g. treatment discontinuations or use of additional therapies).
+She holds a personal NIHR advanced research fellowship which funds research to develop accessible statistical methods to analyse randomised controlled trials where patient outcomes have been affected by post‐randomisation events (e.g. treatment discontinuations or use of additional therapies) and to translate the ICH-E9-R1 addendum on estimands and sensitivity analysis in clinical trials into best statistical practice.

-Within ICTU she is a member of the Trials Methodology team (StatsCI) and Clinical Trial Statistics group.
-She has a broad range of experience in the design and analysis of clinical trials and other interventional studies.
-Currently she is the statistician on a variety of clinical trials including; APRICOT - a two-staged randomised placebo controlled trial with an adaptive element for treatment of Pustular Psoriasis with the IL-1 receptor antagonist anakinra; and ASCOT – a randomised controlled trial of adjunctive intraocular and periocular steroid (triamcinolone acetonide) versus standard treatment in eyes undergoing vitreoretinal surgery for open globe trauma.
-She is the statistician on an international individual participant data meta-analysis of skin care interventions for the prevention of eczema and food allergy (SCiPAD).
+Suzie has a broad range of experience in the design and analysis of clinical trials and other interventional studies.
+She is a statistical co-investigator for FORWARDS - a Bayesian, adaptive, dose-escalation trial of baclofen in opioid dependence during methadone-maintenance treatment; and the statistician for ASCOT – a randomised controlled trial of adjunctive intraocular and periocular steroid (triamcinolone acetonide) versus standard treatment in eyes undergoing vitreoretinal surgery for open globe trauma.

 Her statistical research interests include relevant accessible methods for: